AntoniPD/biscuit_machine/README.md

 ## Server

-To run the server, you will need to use npm start.
+To run the server, you will need to use `npm start`.